Confidentiality of Scores

 When there is information that ETS considers sufficient to indicate that a test taker has engaged in any activity that affects score validity, ETS may cancel the test taker's score and may ban the test taker from future ETS tests.
 In addition, when there is information that ETS considers sufficient that the administrator of the test did not comply with regulations, some or all scores from that administration may be held or canceled.

-For test taker's outside the United States, ETS may also inform score recipients of the reason(s) for the score cancellation and may also disclose the reason(s) for score cancellation in certain group cases.
+For test takers outside the United States, ETS may also inform score recipients of the reason(s) for the score cancellation and may also disclose the reason(s) for score cancellation in certain group cases.
 Note: This policy applies only to test taker's outside the United States.
+For more detailed information, you can download a copy of Why and How ETS Questions Test Scores.

 ETS reserves the right to take any action — including, but not limited to, dismissing the test taker from the test center, canceling the test taker's scores and banning the test taker from future testing — for failure to comply with test administration regulations or the test administrator's instructions.
 If a test taker is dismissed from the test center or a test taker's scores are canceled, that test taker's scores will not be reported, and the testing fee will not be refunded.